Download the data

 Overview

-The cost of living has been rising in recent months in the UK and across the world.
+The cost of living has risen in the UK and across the world since 2022.

-Food and energy prices have been rising markedly over the past year, particularly gas prices, partly in response to the conflict in Ukraine.
-Global recovery from the coronavirus (COVID-19) pandemic is putting further pressure on prices.
+Food and energy prices rose markedly, particularly gas prices, partly in response to the conflict in Ukraine.
+Global recovery from the coronavirus (COVID-19) pandemic put further pressure on prices.

 In the UK, prices of consumer goods and services rose by 9.6% in the year to October 2022 – the fastest rate in four decades.
 Since then the annual inflation rate, as measured by the Consumer Prices Index including owner occupier’s housing costs (CPIH), has slowed.